 Target: introducing children and adults to the origins of Russian culture

-Dress up a scarecrow of Kostroma and sing:
+They dress up a stuffed Kostroma and sing:

 Kostromushka – Kostroma